Fancy Clapping (Scrivener Press, 2012)

 From the Publisher: The poems in Fancy Clapping come from the rhythms that pulse below the noise of our lives.
 Under the drone of traffic and empty talk, between the clanging echo of memory and the desperate roar of the moment, rings a stillness, a sound that is no sound.
 Comic and lyrical, the poems recognize what is hidden beneath distraction, the silence we cover with all that fancy clapping.

-Directly, send $17 (Canadian) to Paypal account readmorebooks at shaw dot ca
+Directly, send $7 (Canadian) to Paypal account mdaviddunn at gmail dot com

 To Purchase from the Machine: